Sea Breeze Artist Residency

 The Residency on Block Island

-The ten-day residency takes place at Sea Breeze on Block Island, just off the coast of Rhode Island.
-Known for its strong traditions of artistic support and environmental conservation, Block Island offers a unique and tranquil setting for creative practice.
-We host two sessions each year during the quieter seasons of May and October.
+The ten-day residency takes place at the Sea Breeze Inn on Block Island, just off the coast of Rhode Island.
+With strong traditions of nurturing the arts and environmental conservation, Block Island provides a uniquely tranquil setting well suited to creative practice.
+We host two sessions each year during the quieter months of May and October, when reduced tourism creates a noticeable shift in energy.

-Each resident enjoys a private guest room.
-Visual artists are provided a 14' x 14' on-site studio, while writers may choose to work either at Sea Breeze or at the Island Free Library, one of the island’s year-round community hubs.
-Breakfast and a light lunch are provided daily.
-A bicycle, equipped with helmet and lock, is also available for residents to explore the island at their own pace.
+Each resident has a private guest room at the Inn.
+Visual artists are provided with a studio space, while writers choose to work either at Sea Breeze or at the Island Free Library, one of the island’s year-round community hubs.
+A delicious and healthy breakfast and lunch are provided daily.
+The residency is intended to provide uninterrupted studio and writing time, with little distractions.
+Bicycles are available for residents to explore the island at their own pace.
+The location is ideal for exploring, and for walking into the main town of Old Harbor.

-An important part of this residency is fostering dialogue and connection within the Block Island community.
+An important part of this residency is connection with the Block Island community.

 Writers